Reading time: 2 minutes

 Sometimes a bank or other lender can combine several different high-interest loans into one lower-interest loan.
 (A single payment can be a lot easier to manage than multiple ones, and you could save a lot of money by paying less interest.)
 This is called debt consolidation.
 You just need to be aware that repaying a new loan over a longer period could cost more in interest overall.
 The trick is to keep paying it down as fast as possible – and avoid racking up any new debts along the way.

 If it gets hard to keep up with debt, talk to the person or organisation that lent the money as soon as possible.
 They may be able to work out a new repayment plan.
-There’s also free advice available through financial capability (budgeting) services - visit the Family Services Directory.
+There’s also free advice reach out to the team at MoneyTalks on 0800 345 123, email@example.com or text 4029.
+You can even use this service anonymously if you prefer.